Quadra Island Outdoor Club

 Prepare a list of participants from e-mail sign-up.
 Talk with new members about their level of experience before the trip.
 The minimum number of participants on a trip is three.

 Have your gear in order, as well as emergency contact numbers, maps, and permits if necessary.
+You, or someone on the trip, should have the Club personal locator beacon and know how to use it.

 Verify access road and trail conditions.